Consumer Medicine Information

 WHAT FRUSEMIDE SANDOZ IS USED FOR

-This medicine is used to reduce oedema (swelling) by removing the excess fluid from the swollen areas.
-It is also used to
+This medicine is used to reduce oedema (swelling) by removing the excess fluid from

 It contains the active ingredient frusemide.